stripe/stripe-commercetools-checkout-app/README.md

 - **payment_intent.succeeded**: Creates a payment transaction Charge: Success.
 - **payment_intent.payment_failed**: Modify the payment transaction Authorization to Failure.
 - **payment_intent.requires_action**: Logs the information in the connector app inside the Processor logs.
 - **charge.refunded**: Creates a payment transaction Refund to Success and a Chargeback to Success.
-The system now properly handles multiple refund events by retrieving the latest refund information from Stripe and updating the payment with the correct refund details.
-More infomration in [Enhanced support for multiple refunded events](./processor/README.md#enhanced-refund-processing)
+When `STRIPE_ENABLE_MULTI_OPERATIONS` is enabled, the system uses enhanced refund tracking to properly handle multiple refund events by retrieving the latest refund information from Stripe.
+When disabled, basic refund tracking is used.
+More information in [Enhanced support for multiple refunded events](./processor/README.md#enhanced-refund-processing)
 - **charge.succeeded**: Create the payment transaction to 'Authorization:Success' if charge is not capture.
-- **charge.updated**: Creates a partial payment transaction Charge: Success with the partial amount.
-This webhook supports multicapture scenarios where multiple partial captures are performed on the same payment intent.
+- **charge.updated**: Creates a partial payment transaction Charge: Success with the partial amount. **Note**: This webhook is only processed when `STRIPE_ENABLE_MULTI_OPERATIONS` is enabled.
+This supports multicapture scenarios where multiple partial captures are performed on the same payment intent.
 More information in [Multicapture Support](./processor/README.md#multicapture-support)

 ## Prerequisite